norgeous/comfyui-chunker/README.md

   - "~overdue" should be "overdue"
   - video width fix not work in nodes 2.0
   - execute a fully cached chunker gives wrong ui
-- Combine
-  - fix preview webm alpha -> show the real masking as alpha, but keep the overlayed text
-  - show chunk progresion in pbar as we finishing node execution?
 - Tidy unused code
 - revise readme and samples
 - ensure builtin docs are working